vitaly-t/pg-promise/README.md

 By relying on the result-specific methods you protect your code from an unexpected number of data rows, to be automatically rejected (treated as errors).

-There are also more specific methods that you will often need:
+There are also a few specific methods that you will often need:

 * [result], [multi], [multiResult] - for verbose and/or multi-query results;
 * [map], [each] - for simpler/inline result pre-processing/re-mapping;